BioinfTMU/Non-bonded-interaction-energy-computation/README.md

 comprise of three major interaction: Vander Waals interactions, electrostatic interactions and hydrogen bonds.
 Our goal in this project is to compute all of the interactions of these kinds inside a PDB file and parallelize these computations using GPU programming.
-For this purpose, we use a parallel computing platform called CUDA.
+For this purpose, we use a parallel computing platform called <a href="https://developer.nvidia.com/cuda-toolkit">CUDA</a>.
 We use python <a href="http://numba.pydata.org/">Numba package</a> to parallelize computations.
 In the end, we compare the computation time of the CPU program and GPU program.
 This comparison shows that increasing number of computation, CPU time exponentially increases and GPU time linearly increases and GPU